2010 Château Haut-Batailley, Pauillac, Bordeaux

 Robert Parker91/100

-Sexy creme de cassis notes along with a big kiss of cedar wood, spice box and licorice are all present in this dense, ruby/purple-colored wine, which is lush and silky smooth, with opulence and early appeal.
+Sexy creme de cassis notes along with a big kiss of cedar wood, spice box and liquorice are all present in this dense, ruby/purple-coloured wine, which is lush and silky smooth, with opulence and early appeal.
 It can be drunk now or cellared for 15-20 years.
 Owned by Xavier Borie, the proprietor of the better-known Grand Puy Lacoste, this 2010 is a beauty and one of the strongest efforts he’s produced over recent years.

 About this WINE